Jake Canter sending it during the Red Bull Performance camp in Saas-Fee on Sep 24, 2024

 Snowboard Slopestyle

-The achievement was all the more impressive given just two years prior, in the winter of 2016, he suffered a traumatic head injury while trampolining that nearly ended his life.
-It wasn’t until August 2017 that Canter returned to riding on snow for the first time.
-But despite now being deaf in his right ear as a result of the accident and the ensuing complications, Canter’s balance for snowboarding hasn’t been affected.
+The achievement was all the more impressive given that just two years prior, during the winter of 2016, Jake suffered a traumatic head injury whilst trampolining that nearly ended his life.
+It wasn't until August 2017 that he returned to riding on snow for the first time, but despite now being deaf in his right ear as a result of the accident and the ensuing complications, Jake’s balance for snowboarding hasn't been affected.

-Still able to compete in the sport he loved, Canter continued his progression in the 2017-18 season as one of the USA’s most talented young halfpipe snowboarders, concluding with that Junior Jam victory.
+Still able to compete in the sport he loves, Jake continued his progression in the 2017-18 season as one of the USA’s most talented young halfpipe snowboarders, concluding with that Junior Jam victory.

-Despite his success in the halfpipe, Canter decided to change his focus to slopestyle, having learned bigger tricks on slopestyle jumps during time spent in Switzerland in late 2018.
+Despite his success in the halfpipe, Jake decided to switch focus to slopestyle, having learned bigger tricks on slopestyle jumps during time spent in Switzerland in late 2018.

-Having attended the X Games with the US Snowboard Rookie Team simply on a watching brief, he found himself competing in it, at the age of just 15, having been told by his childhood idol Mark McMorris that he could have his spot in the event’s inaugural Knuckle Huck competition.
-Canter was the first to drop in, so he found himself leading some of the world’s best snowboarders down the big air course at Buttermilk, including Olympic slopestyle gold medalists Sage Kotsenburg and Red Gerard.
-“It was definitely the best contest I could have ever done to debut at X Games,” says Canter of that 2019 appearance.
+Not only that, Jake was the first to drop in, so found himself leading some of the world’s best snowboarders down the big air course at Buttermilk.
+“It was definitely the best contest I could have ever done to debut at X Games,” he recalls of that 2019 appearance.

 Check out his exploits in Chasing Winter.